 In November, we concluded our focus groups sessions.
 Since April, we have conducted 17 focus group sessions in 5 cities (Chicago, Los Angeles, New York, London, and Washington, D.C.) with a total of almost 200 participants, including Law Board members, faculty members, current students, young alumni, law firm senior managing partners, general counsels, and government and nonprofit leaders.

 The Working Group is now drafting a report of the focus group findings and recommendations.
-More information, including the Working Group Statement and a list of focus group participants, can be found on our Working Group web site.

 The Communications and Legal Reasoning faculty have moved into their new offices on the second and third floors of McCormick.
 The Alumni Relations and Development offices will be relocating to the vacated space on the fourth floor of Levy Mayer.
 Other office moves scheduled for this spring include Marketing and Communications (to the third floor of McCormick) and Professional Education (to the fifth floor of Rubloff).